 In recent years, its popularity has exploded, thanks to a growing list of high-profile users that includes a who’s who of Hollywood stars; climbing depression rates that have shot up nearly 20 percent over the past decade or so (they’ve risen ten-fold since the 1950s); and a robust wellness industry that, for better or for worse, embraces any sexy “new” mind-body-spirit intervention and launches it to the front pages of self-care blogs.

 Understanding Entheogenic Plants

 Psychedelics, otherwise known as entheogenic plants, can open us up to having life-changing, soul-shaking experiences: trips, as they are called, because these experiences seem to take us elsewhere.
 Ayahuasca takes its users on a particularly intense trip to an otherworldly realm.
 The hours-long trip is a journey that should be guided by a shaman or guide, lest you lose your way.
 The trip is not for the queasy; latrines are usually close by to accommodate the involuntary “purge” of vomit and excrement that occurs after consuming Ayahuasca.

-In an ecological and anthropological sense, Ayahuasca, as Wu explains, was never meant to be a global phenomenon — it only grows in certain regions — but that doesn’t necessarily mean that it shouldn’t be used by the global community.
+In an ecological and anthropological sense, ayahuasca was never meant to be a global phenomenon — it only grows in certain regions — but that doesn’t necessarily mean that it shouldn’t be used by the global community.
 Why is ayahuasca making so many headlines these days?
 What’s behind its relatively sudden upsurge in popularity?

 With this current “awakening” which we can attribute to many different things, people are feeling the call of their indigenous selves.
 Remember that we all, every single human was indigenous to somewhere at some point, going back through blood.
 Because we have systematically destroyed indigenous cultures, being that there are so few left on the earth right now, we romanticize and look to them for this lost connection.
 We want what they have, because we have been emptied of our origins.